How to Reinstall WordPress (The Correct Way)

-Before saying any more, please bear in mind the following: using this method, all of your content files will be permanently deleted.
+Important!
+Before saying any more, please keep in mind the following: using this method, all of your content files will be permanently deleted.
 Be absolutely sure there’s no content worth saving, as once this is done, you won’t be able to undo it.

 Likewise, you can use phpMyAdmin to Drop the database which also wipes out your database completely.